 The significant drydocking infrastructure already in place, extensive local maritime expertise and convenient Mediterranean location provided the ideal backdrop for MB92 La Ciotat to develop into one of the superyacht industry’s leading refitters.
 The Group’s significant investment in the new 4,300-tonne facility, opened in September 2022, enables the Group to consolidate its market-leading position and have a lasting positive economic impact on the local community.

 Like MB92 Barcelona, MB92 La Ciotat is firmly rooted locally, with deep ties to the sea and a strong maritime heritage.
 The shipyard plays a central role in developing career opportunities for young talent and works alongside educational establishments to strengthen this link with our traditions and raise the technicity and professionalism of the local workforce.

 The new shiplift is expected to generate a significant increase in activity with a positive knock-on effect on local employment, whether this be directly with MB92 or indirectly with the increasing network of local subcontractors.
 In addition, local commerce in la Ciotat such as restaurants, hotels and shops will see a sharp increase in business thanks not only to the additional employees on site but also the rise in number of crew staying at the facilities.

-In total it is estimated that MB92’s activity in La Ciotat will be responsible for over 900 full-time employees by 2024 (737 direct and indirect employees for the shipyard, 168 employees for local commerce), an increase of close to 50% from 2021, a large majority of which will be based in La Ciotat.
+In total it is estimated that MB92’s activity in La Ciotat will be responsible for over 900 full-time employees by 2024, an increase of close to 50% from 2021, a large majority of which will be based in La Ciotat.